Prof. Nadine Strauß

 Ph.D. in Communication Science

-Previously, I have worked as a postdoc at the Media Innovation Lab of the Department of Communication at the University of Vienna.
+Previously, I have completed my Marie Sklodowska-Curie Fellowship at the Smith School of Enterprise and Environment (University of Oxford) and worked as a postdoc at the Media Innovation Lab of the Department of Communication at the University of Vienna.

 In January 2018, I obtained my Ph.D., with the thesis "News media & the stock market: Assessing mutual relationships", from the Amsterdam School of Communication Research (ASCoR), University of Amsterdam.

-My research interests include: sustainable communication, financial communication, political communication, journalism studies, and news use in the digital environment.
+My research interests include: sustainable communication, financial communication, journalism studies, media management, and news use in the digital environment.

 Gil de Zúñiga, H., Strauß, N., & Huber, B. (2020).
 The proliferation of the "news finds me" perception across societies.
 International Journal of Communication, 14, 1605–1633.